carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 register other legality constraints into the returned `SPIRVConversionTarget`.

-`spirv::lookupTargetEnvOrDefault()` is a handy utility function to query an `spv.target_env` attached in the input IR or use the feault to construct a `SPIRVConversionTarget`.
+`spirv::lookupTargetEnvOrDefault()` is a handy utility function to query an `spv.target_env` attached in the input IR or use the default to construct a `SPIRVConversionTarget`.

 ### `SPIRVTypeConverter`